Myself1214/Group-3-M9/README.md

 After our research, we were asked to create an 8-12 minute presentation on our designated algorithm, giving a semi technical, high level overview of:

-What it does and how it works,/n
+What it does and how it works,

-What are the advantages and disadvantages of using it, What specific data processing steps should be followed before implementing the model, and What are the relevant hyperparameters and how can they be tuned.
+What the advantages and disadvantages of using it are,

+What specific data processing steps should be followed before implementing the model, and

+What the relevant hyperparameters are and how can they be tuned.

 Following these guidelines, we created a Powerpoint presentation which can be found in the 'Naive Bayes Notes' file.
 These is also a PDF version under the name 'naive-bayes-presentation'.